 Cosmetic surgery is a specialty itself, but there is no legitimate training to become certified as a cosmetic surgeon.
 Advertising as a “board certified cosmetic surgeon” is borderline fraud.
 There are entities that will sell you a certificate in cosmetic surgery, but there really isn’t any training or examination behind it.
 Essentially it is a moneymaker for these entities and allows doctors to advertise their “board certification” in cosmetic surgery without all the time and effort required for a legitimate specialty.
 Although there are no laws against this (yet), it can be very dangerous to unsuspecting patients.

-At Edina Plastic Surgery all three of our plastic surgeons are board certified specialists.
+At Edina Plastic Surgery, our plastic surgeons are board certified or board eligible specialists.
 We have an accredited facility and have successfully completed our residency programs.
 We continue doing CME’s and recertification exams, which means we are continuously learning and then improving our techniques and practice to provide the best care and optimal outcomes for you.